 - Ticket: The equivalent of a Case record in Zoho CRM

 - Solution: The answer to a client’s support question

-Alternatively, Zoho Desk can route support requests directly to a given department, to the proper support agent.
+Alternatively, it can route support requests directly to a given department, to the proper support agent.

 Once agents are assigned tickets, they can see exactly what they need to do by following a ticket blueprint that you can set up.
+This easily clears up confusion over who is doing what.
 Agents can communicate internally – privately – regarding tickets so all correspondence is properly linked.
 And, administrators can send solutions to a knowledge base, which clients can access by logging into a special support portal.